PathwayAndDataAnalysis/mutex-de-novo/snakemake/README.md

 source submit_slurm_repro.sh
 ```

-## Parallelized reproduction with PBS
+## Option 3: Parallelized reproduction with PBS

 If you want to submit your workflow to the PBS queue, then follow these instructions and let us know if they work.
-Because we don't have PBS installed on our cluster, we haven't been able to test/debug this approach, but we'd love to work with you to get it up and running.
+We don't have PBS installed on our cluster so we haven't been able to test/debug this approach, but we'd love to work with you to get it up and running.

 ### Navigate to the submitters directory